howonlee/Cantor-Time/readme.md

 Introduction
 ---

-(more rigorous math, honest, maybe with a worked Github example)

 (quote indicating WW I will be over by Christmas)

 There are areas of life where systematic and huge failures in time forecasting occur.
 They seem to mostly be event-based progressions which do not occur in predictable fashions.
 The length of revolutions and wars, the length of software and other design projects, the time it takes to make a thing by hand, and so on.
 The thing which is of most interest to me is software project estimation, which is properly a subset of design projects (a programmer designs software: it is the computer that builds it, unless you're writing assembler).
 I think some ideas from B. Mandelbrot's work can shed some light on why and how these huge failures in time forecasting occur.